stephenxs/SONiC/doc/qos/reclaim-reserved-buffer.md

 ![Flow](reclaim-reserved-buffer-images/dynamic-original.jpg "Figure: Reclaim reserved buffer in dynamic model - original flow")

- Now that we have new way to do it, reserved buffer will be reclaimed:
+ Now that we have new way to do it, reserved buffer will be reclaimed by:

-- by setting zero profile to corresponding buffer objects if the zero buffer profiles exist.
+- removing lossless PG.
-- by removing corresponding buffer objects otherwise.
+- setting zero profile to corresponding buffer objects.

 The new flow is like this.